 Swiss Re devotes its last medical newsletter of 2016 to a research demolition job of the guidelines.

 In it, Swiss Re Chief Medical Officer Dr John Schoonbee calls the guidelines a “failed human experiment” over decades.

 Credit Suisse is a $23 billion a year company with 48,000 employees.
 Swiss Re is even bigger at $35 billion with under 13,000 employees.
 These are big players in global financial markets.
-So, what’s in it for them to research and take sides in the scientific controversy around low-carb, high-fat (LCHF) diets?
-A former Swiss Re head of health underwriting and claims explains.
+So, what’s in it for them to take sides in the scientific controversy?
+And in particular to support low-carb, high-fat (LCHF) diets?

 The Credit Suisse report is a tome over 76 pages.
 Called Fat – The New Health Paradigm, it looked at changing consumer food choices.
-Chief among these choices: a move away from high-carb to high-fat foods such as red meat, butter and eggs.
+Chief among these: a move from high-carb to high-fat foods such as red meat, butter and eggs.

 It looked at the science for safety and efficacy of LCHF diets to treat and prevent obesity, diabetes and heart disease.
 This trend, Credit Suisse said, offers “powerful investment ideas”.